-Freshman and sophomore do not require departmental permission to sign up for the course.
-There is no military obligation to take the course.
+Freshmen and sophomores students do not require departmental permission to sign up for the basic courses and there is no military obligation to take the basic courses.
 At a minimum, students must be resident aliens to participate and must be U.S. citizens to earn a commission.
 Any student enrolling in the MSL 3201/2 and MSL 4301/2 must have the approval of the department before enrolling.
-Students must be physically/medically fit and able to graduate and earn their commission before their 30th birthday.
+Students must be physically fit, medically fit, able to graduate, and earn their commission before their 30th birthday.